 This is the top level sleeper, and the fare is much more expensive than that of soft sleepers.
 It is perfect for traveling couples, as it has the most privacy and security.
 It is only available in some Z trains, T trains, and overnight D trains.

-Each enclosed compartment contains only two clean and comfortable bunks.
-The construction and facilities of a deluxe sleeper compartment may vary.
-Some are with two bunks on one side (top and lower), a sofa one the other side.
-Some have one bunk on each side.
+Each enclosed compartment contains two clean and comfortable bunks.
+The floor is carpeted and other facilities include an LCD TV, a table, and a wardrobe closet.
+The layout and facilities may vary: some have two bunks on one side with a sofa on the other side of the compartment; some have one bed on each side.

-Western-style washrooms on the car are immaculate.
-On some trains even in-room sink and toilet facilities and a shower cubicle are available.
+Western-style washrooms in this type of car are immaculate.
+Some trains even have in-room sink and toilet facilities as well as a shower cubicle.
 It all depends on which train you take and your luck.
-The floor is carpeted, and other facilities include a LCD TV, a table, and a closet in which to hang things.

 |Private compartments with lockable doors||Private compartments with lockable doors||Open compartments without doors; more noise and less privacy|

 |Two berths in a compartment; the top level of sleeper coach, which have the most privacy and security.||Four berths in a compartment; the beds are wider, longer, and more comfortable (all passengers can sit up on their berths).
 Recommended for a family or a group of four people.
 Safer for luggage.||Six berths in each compartment; the beds are short and narrow, with less space (passengers in the middle or upper berths cannot sit up straight).|

 |Some of them have a private bathroom, television, and independent toilet.||

 |The fare is much more expensive than that of soft sleepers.||A soft sleeper is recommended for overnight and long-distance journeys.
 The fare is almost twice as much as that of a hard sleeper.||A hard sleeper is the basic budget option for an overnight or long-distance train journey.|